cdahmedeh/PoetWrite/README.md

 As a technical writer, I believe that good documentation is part of the development process.
 Feel free to explore the ever-growing collection in the [documentation](/docs/) folder.

 ## Wireframe Prototype
 This is how the PoetWrite idea was born.
-You can see more [here](/docs/ux-wireframes.md).

-You can note some functionality that will be present in PoetWrite.
+You can note some planned functionality that will be present in PoetWrite.
 As featured below.

 - In the gutter on the left, you can see the syllable count of each line or verse.
 - In the gutter again, you can see colour-coded indications for the rhyming pattern detected in the poem.